cac-t-u-s/om-sharp/om/resources/lib/windows/README.md

 # Building 64-bit DLL resources for OpenMusic
-## Proceedure written and tested on Windows 10 by David Stephen Grant
-### February 8 2018
+#### Proceedure written and tested on Windows 10 by David Stephen Grant, February 8 2018

 - Download and install WinGW-w64: https://sourceforge.net/projects/mingw-w64/
 - Download and install CMake: https://cmake.org/
 - Download and install Java JDK: http://www.oracle.com/technetwork/java/javase/downloads/index.html
+- Download and install Python 3.x.x (64-bit): https://www.python.org/downloads/windows/

 Note: "C:\omresources" will be used as a temporary location for sources and builds